Health Care Innovation (HCIN)

 HCIN 6022 Digital Health

-This course is designed for professionals and graduate students to gain an understanding of the digital health landscape so they might effectively leverage technology for innovation, with consideration of patient-centered care, equity, and ethical issues.
-Students will explore a range of health care settings, health care data types, the role of patients as sources of data and recipients of information, the role of humans in-the-loop of AI, and the security, privacy, and confidentiality concerns of digital health approaches.
-There will be discussions of emerging systems still in their infancy, and enabling technologies outside of the hospital: what they can do, what they are unable to do, and which of them have the potential to revolutionize the way we deliver care from birth to old age.
+This course is designed for graduate students and professionals to gain an understanding of the digital health landscape so you might effectively leverage technology for innovation, with consideration of patient-centered care, equity, and ethical issues.
+You will explore a range of health care settings, health care data types, the role of patients as sources of data and recipients of information, the role of humans in-the-loop of AI, and the security, privacy, and confidentiality concerns of digital health approaches.
+We will discuss emerging systems and enabling technologies outside of the hospital: what they can do, what they are unable to do, and which of them have the potential to revolutionize the way we deliver care from birth to old age.
+You will apply these lessons to design an experimental prototype and draft a plan for a digital health solution.

 1 Course Unit